La. Ganesan Age, Wife, Family, Biography & More

 - In 1981, La.
 Ganesan, with the RSS, protested against the forceful conversion of more than a thousand Dalit Hindus to Islam at Meenakshipuram.
 In an interview, he claimed that his protest was aimed at protecting the interests of the Hindus.
 Rajbhavan.nic.in

 - In March 1982, La.
 Ganesan worked as a mediator to peacefully resolve the issues that led to the Mandaikkadu communal riots.
 His efforts were appreciated by many national-level politicians.

 - In 1991, La.
-Ganesan side-stepped to the BJP from RSS, at a time, when he was serving the RSS as a Joint State Organizer (JSO).
+Ganesan joined the BJP when he was serving the RSS as a Joint State Organizer (JSO).

-- In the same year, as a new member of the BJP, La.
-Ganesan was given the responsibility to strengthen the reach of the party in the state of Tamil Nadu.
+- In the same year, as a member of the BJP, La.
+Ganesan was given the responsibility to strengthen the reach of the party in Tamil Nadu.

 - In the following years, La.
 Ganesan held several important appointments in the party such as Organizing Secretary, National Secretary, Vice President, and the State President of Tamil Nadu.

 - In 1991, La.
 Ganesan was made a member of the BJP’s National Executive Committee (NEC).
 He remained a member of the committee till his appointment as the governor of Manipur in 2021.

 - La.
 Ganesan, in 2009 and 2014, contested the Lok Sabha elections from Tamil Nadu, but he was unsuccessful in winning a seat as he was defeated both times by his rivals.

 - In 2010, La.
 Ganesan founded a non-political, literary organisation named Pottramarai.
 The organisation aims at recognising and encouraging the talents of Tamil artists, laureates, musicians, and artists all over the world.